IAIS4EP/fiware/ge/ge_object_storage/ci_sample/README.md

 <b>Important </b> : This sample cannot download images greater than 400KB.

-For CI, refer to this user guide link : http://www.codeigniter.com/userguide2/
+For CodeIgniter, refer to this user guide link : http://www.codeigniter.com/userguide2/